itamshab/SI-fractionation/eda/fractions.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+oPOM decreases from beginning to end in all conditions, especially in low water content when litter is added.
+Is this translocation to fPOM, or just preferentia decomposition of oPOM vs fPOM in low water content.

 ### Total POM amounts

     ## Warning: Removed 2 rows containing missing values (geom_point).